 Look at the following overview examples for a range of different visuals.
-These overviews will appear as a paragraph following the introduction.
+These overviews will appear in the sentence following the introduction.

-These overviews do NOT include data or figures, only a summary of what you see, i.e., the most noticeable features.
+These overviews do NOT include data or figures, only a summary of what you see - the most noticeable features.

 So, remember to include an overview in your IELTS Academic Writing Task 1.
 Make it clear to the examiner that you are describing an overall trend or an overall picture of what you see.
 Use a linking word or phrase to signal to the examiner that this is your overview.